THUDM/ChatGLM3/README_en.md

 ### Multi-GPU Deployment

 If you have multiple GPUs, but each GPU's VRAM size is not enough to accommodate the complete model, then the model can be split across multiple GPUs.
 First, install accelerate: `pip install accelerate`, and then load the model as usual.

+### OpenVINO Demo

+ChatGLM3-6B already supports the use of OpenVINO
+The toolkit accelerates inference and has a greater inference speed improvement on Intel's GPUs and GPU devices.
+For specific usage, please refer to [OpenVINO Demo](Intel_device_demo/openvino_demo/README.md).

 ### TensorRT-LLM Demo